kpate16/cakeshopee/README.md

 # Cake Shopee

 - Cake Shoppe website is developed for online cake selling .
-Multiple cake designs are available.
 For purchasing cake First of all user needs to get registered and then user can get access to website.
 Multiple cakes designs are available.

 ---

 ## Technology
-HTML
+HTML,
-CSS
+CSS,
 Bootstrap

 ## Opening the File